-The administrative support technology major prepares you for a career in a variety of business settings including government, education, corporate, and health care.
-You will receive a foundation in computer software applications, business office procedures and document preparation as well as opportunities to develop appropriate professional interpersonal and human relations skills.
-This program is only available to students seeking admission to the National Technical Institute for the Deaf.
+The administrative support technology program prepares you for a career in a variety of business settings including government, education, corporate settings, and health care.
+You will receive a foundation in computer software applications, business office procedures, and document preparation as well as opportunities to develop appropriate professional interpersonal and human relations skills.
+This program is exclusively available to students seeking admission to the National Technical Institute for the Deaf.

-The AAS degree program in administrative support technology provides students with opportunities to develop skills needed in processing information using a variety of integrated office software applications as well as appropriate professional interpersonal communication skills.
+The administrative support technology program provides students with opportunities to develop skills needed in processing information using a variety of integrated office software applications as well as appropriate professional interpersonal communication skills.
 Graduates will input, manipulate, and retrieve data; use interactive office software and e-mail; learn information processing skills for applications such as word processing, spreadsheet, presentation, and database; and perform other office duties.